MxLinux/FooTage-Page-Flask/README.md

 flask run [requires flask to be installed]
 ```

-If you are running the software on Windows, activating the virtual environment will be differnet.
+If you are running the software on Windows, activating the virtual environment will be different.
 I recommend using `git bash` to maintain the steps required.